tinacious/poc-jwt-ecdsa/README.md

     openssl ecparam -name prime256v1 -genkey -out keys/private.key openssl ec -in keys/private.key -pubout -out keys/public.key

+These commands are also in the executable file named `./generate_keys.sh`.

 The keys will be generated in the `./keys` directory.

 ![](screenshot-output.png)